Art-Sells/Arells/README.md

 _______________________________________________________________________

-## Core Beliefs:
+## Core Beleifs:

-1. The love of money is the root to all evil.
+1. Investments should never lose value.
-2. Empowering investors more than itself.
+2. Empower investors more than itself.
-3. Investors should never lose money selling assets.
+3. The love of money is the root to all evil.

 - This will keep Arells away from selfish ambition and towards creating inventions that will help empower investors everywhere.